nevsnode/gordon/README.md

     "args": [
         "param1",
         "param2"
-    ]
+    ],
+    "env": {
+        "foo": "bar"
     }
+}
 ```

 They have to be an object with the property `args` that is an **array containing strings**.
-When no parameters are needed, just pass an empty array.
+Environment variables can also be passed with the property `env`.

 Arguments that are contained in `args`, will be passed to the *script* in the exact same order.
-The task above would therefor be executed like this:
+The task above would therefore be executed like this:
 ```
-/path/to/do_something.sh "param1" "param2"
+foo=bar /path/to/do_something.sh "param1" "param2"
 ```

 Failed Tasks